djjudas21/puppet-freeradius/README.md

 #### `freeradius::dictionary`

 Install custom dictionaries without breaking the default FreeRADIUS dictionary.
-Custom dictionaries are installed in `/etc/raddb/dictionary.d` and automatically included in the global dictionary.
+Custom dictionaries are installed in `dictionary.d` and automatically included in the global dictionary.

 ```puppet
 freeradius::dictionary { 'mydict':